magento/architecture/design-documents/storefront/storefront-api.md

 #### Storefront modules does not depends on each other

 Module purpose strictly restricted by the scenario it introduces.
+The are no particular reason to do this because all aggregation will be performed by the presentation layer.

 #### Storefront APIs are replaceable